 - Housing Benefit

 You may be asked to prove that you are receiving the benefit.

-Since 1 January 2013 all dogs in Northern Ireland must be microchipped at eight weeks old.
+All dogs in Northern Ireland must be microchipped at eight weeks old.

 All dogs must be microchipped before an owner applies for a dog licence.

 Dog owners are responsible for ensuring that the contact details held against their dog’s microchip number are accurate.
 If the details are not accurate, the dog is not considered as microchipped and the dog licence will not be valid.

 Block licence holders are required to keep records which include: